bgrimstad/splinter/README.md

 ##SPLINTER
-SPLINTER (SPLine INTERpolation) is a library for linear regression implemented in C++.
-The library can be used for multivariate function approximation, quantitative supervised learning, data smoothing, and much more.
+SPLINTER (SPLine INTERpolation) is a library for multivariate function approximation implemented in C++.
+The library can be used for linear regression, quantitative supervised learning, data smoothing, and much more.
 Currently, the library contains the following implementations:

 1. [tensor product B-splines](http://en.wikipedia.org/wiki/B-spline),
 2. [radial basis functions](http://en.wikipedia.org/wiki/Radial_basis_function), including the [thin plate spline](http://en.wikipedia.org/wiki/Thin_plate_spline), and